 A graduation ceremony has been held for DPTI’s Aboriginal administrative trainees who have completed a certificate in business with training provider Maxima.
 Shazzaray Dodd from Safety and Service was a stand-out, receiving the award for Indigenous Student of the Year.
 Congratulations to all.

 Cruise ships are returning to our shores, signalling the start of what’s expected to be another record-breaking season.
 Coordinating public transport between Outer Harbor and Adelaide is an enormous task which is only made possible by solid collaboration among several teams.
-This season, we’ve rolled out special cruise ship Metrocards to replace the paper daytrip tickets following a successful trial last year.
+This season, we’ve rolled out the special cruise ship metroCARD to replace the paper daytrip tickets following a successful trial last year.

 The cruise industry is a major economic driver and we are proud to play such a vital role in hosting visitors.